Lebogang Maile

-Lebogang Isaac Maile (born 26 December 1979) is a South African politician currently serving as Gauteng's Member of the Executive Council (MEC) for Human Settlements and Infrastructure Development.
+Lebogang Isaac Maile (born 26 December 1979) is a South African politician currently serving as Gauteng's Member of the Executive Council (MEC) for Finance and Economic Development.
 A member of the African National Congress (ANC), he has served in the Gauteng Provincial Legislature since May 2009 and in the Gauteng Executive Council since 2010.

 Maile is a former president of the Congress of South African Students and chaired the Gauteng branch of the ANC Youth League from 2010 to 2013.
-In subsequent years he held the portfolios of MEC for Sports, Arts, Culture and Recreation from November 2010 to May 2014; MEC for Economic Development from May 2014 to May 2019; and MEC for Human Settlements, Urban Planning and Cooperative Governance and Traditional Affairs from May 2019 until October 2022, when he was appointed to his current position.
+In subsequent years he held the portfolios of MEC for Sports, Arts, Culture and Recreation from November 2010 to May 2014; MEC for Economic Development from May 2014 to May 2019; and MEC for Human Settlements, Urban Planning and Cooperative Governance and Traditional Affairs from May 2019 until October 2022, when he was appointed MEC for Human Settlements and Infrastructure Development.
+In July 2024, he became the MEC for Finance and Economic Development.

 Early life and education

 Maile was born on 26 December 1979.
 He grew up in Alexandra and matriculated at Crawford College in Johannesburg.
 His brother is Mike Maile.
 He obtained a tertiary certificate in intergovernmental relations and a diploma in public relations, and in April 2017 graduated from the University of the Witwatersrand with a certificate in leadership and governance.
+In October 2023, Maile was conferred with a Bachelor of Laws (LLB) from the University of South Africa.